Breast Cancer Risk Factors: BRCA1 and BRCA2 Inherited Gene Mutations in Women

 Aromatase inhibitors are hormone therapy drugs used to treat estrogen receptor-positive breast cancer.
 Aromatase inhibitors are pills.

 Exemestane and anastrozole are aromatase inhibitor drugs.
-Findings from randomized controlled trials have shown each of these drugs may lower the risk of developing breast cancer in postmenopausal women at higher risk [228-229].
+Findings from randomized controlled trials have shown each of these drugs may lower the risk of developing breast cancer in postmenopausal women at high risk [232-233].

-The American Society for Clinical Oncology (ASCO), the National Comprehensive Cancer Network (NCCN) and the U.S. Preventive Services Task Force list exemestane and anastrozole as risk-lowering drug options for postmenopausal women who do not have breast cancer but are at higher risk of breast cancer.
+The American Society for Clinical Oncology (ASCO), the National Comprehensive Cancer Network (NCCN) and the U.S. Preventive Services Task Force list exemestane and anastrozole as risk-reducing drug options for postmenopausal women who don’t have breast cancer but are at high risk of breast cancer.

-However, these drugs do not have FDA-approval for use in the risk reduction setting.
+However, these drugs don’t have FDA-approval for use in the risk reduction setting.
 They’re only FDA-approved for use in breast cancer treatment.

 Learn about emerging areas in risk reduction for women at higher risk of breast cancer.